MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ```

 When the `-match` result is **False**, or the `-notmatch` result is **True**,
-or when the input is a collection, the `$Matches` automatic variable is not
+or when the input is a collection, the `$Matches` automatic variable isn't
 overwritten.
 Consequently, it will contain the previously set value, or `$null`
-if the variable has not been set.
-When referencing `$Matches` after invoking
+if the variable hasn't been set.
+When referencing `$Matches` after invoking one
-one of these operators, consider verifying that the variable was set by the
+of these operators, consider verifying that the variable was set by the current
-current operator invocation using a condition statement.
+operator invocation using a condition statement.

 Example: